Founded in 1981. JAB bought a majority stake in 2016, and in 2018 Keurig acquired Dr Pepper Snapple Group for US$18.7 billion.

 In 2018 volunteers collected and catalogued more than 187,000 pieces of trash from beach cleanups around the world to find out which corporations are contributing the most to the global plastic pollution problem.
 While not in the top 10, this company ranked as one of the world's worst plastic polluters.

 Source: #breakfreefromplastic (2018)

-This company received an S&P Global ESG Score of 37/100 in the Beverages category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 36/100 in the Beverages category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 23 Sep 2022).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 |Acorn Holdings BV|

 |No assessment data currently available for Acorn Holdings BV|